designedmind/2017/multiple-drafts-dennett-finding-out.md

 ---
 last_updated: August 25, 2015

-summary: "The &ldquo;finding out vs. filling in” argument is perhaps Dennett's most subtle argument against the Cartesian Theatre.
-The full explanation of why his analysis fails underpins the positive account of the Virtual Cartesian Theatre.
-Therefore at this point I will just summarise Dennett's argument and briefly show what it succeeds as an argument against."
+summary: "The &ldquo;finding out vs. filling in&rdquo; argument is Dennett's most subtle argument against the Cartesian Theatre.
+But rather than demonstrating that Cartesian thinking is all wrong, the fact that the brain prefers to find out rather than fill simply shows how the brain implements a (functional) Cartesian Theatre.
+The brain exploits the fact that, functionally speaking, finding out is a kind of filling in."

 ---